The 2025 tennis season in review: data, predictions & what we learned

 • Motivation factors: Ranking implications and career milestones affect performance in ways that are difficult to quantify

-Key Insight for Bettors:
+Key insight for bettors:

 When our model shows high confidence on a match featuring elite players (especially top 10), that confidence is well-founded.
 Our 80% accuracy on high-confidence predictions was disproportionately driven by matches involving elite players with complete data profiles.
 For matches featuring lower-ranked or inconsistent players, even high-confidence predictions should be treated more cautiously.

-Challenges and Lessons Learned
+Challenges and lessons learned

 Not every prediction was perfect.
 Here's what we learned from the predictions that didn't pan out: